EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 Both script files and data files are by default run through the [file preprocessor](/docs/input/preprocessor/).
 This provides programming capability in the script files.

-##### On the differences between switches in a script file and on the command line
+##### On the differences between instructions in a script file and on the command line
 {::comment}
-/docs/misc/fplot/#on-the-differences-between-switches-in-a-script-file-and-on-the-command-line
+/docs/misc/fplot/#on-the-differences-between-instructions-in-a-script-file-and-on-the-command-line
 {:/comment}

 When commands are read from a script file, they can behave differently than when appearing on the command-line.

-_Wild card expansion_ : there is no unix wild-card expansion in a script file.
-Thus quotation marks to inhibit wild card expansion are not necessary, though they can be used.

-_Curly brackets_ : scripts are run through the [file preprocessor](/docs/input/preprocessor/),
+_Preprocessor directives_ : The [preprocessor directives](/docs/input/preprocessor/#preprocessor-directives) are not part of the script itself, but control which lines of the script are read.
+For example, **% exit** causes the preprocessor to exit, and no further lines are read.

+_Start and end of script file_ : **fplot**{:style="color: blue"} will start reading instructions when it encounters **fplot**{: style="color: blue"} will not begin looking for instructions until it finds a line beginning with &nbsp;**fplot**&nbsp; in the first column.
+(**fplot** is analogous to a _category_ in the Questaal [input system](/docs/input/inputfile/#input-file-structure).)
+It will begin to parse arguments as though they are read from the command-line until the end, or a new line begins with a character in the first column.
+Thus the indentation is syntactically significant.

-which interprets [curly brackets as expressions](/docs/input/preprocessor/#curly-brackets-contain-expressions) and substitutes them.
+_Curly brackets and preprocessor variable subsitution_ : The preprocessor interprets [curly brackets as expressions](/docs/input/preprocessor/#curly-brackets-contain-expressions) and substitutes them, while **fplot**{:style="color: blue"} [uses curly brackets](/docs/misc/fplot/#labelling-and-numbering-switches-govern-labels-and-axis-numbering) to subsitute special fonts (superscripts and subscripts, Greek, bold, italic and symbol fonts).

-To keep the curly bracket pair and its contents intact, you must suppress the preprocessor's expression substitution.
+In a script, you must suppress the preprocessor's expression substitution to keep the curly bracket pair and its contents intact.
 Do this by prepending **{strn}** with a backslash, _viz_ **\\{strn}**.
 The preprocessor will remove the backslash but leave **{strn}** unaltered.

-This is necessary when you need curly bracket so that **fplot**{: style="color: blue"} can [substitute fonts](/docs/misc/fplot/#labelling-and-numbering-switches-govern-labels-and-axis-numbering) in labels.
 For example, the last figure in Example 2.1 can be equivalently made by
 <pre>
 $ echo fplot -ord '20*x^2*exp(-4*x)' -tp .02:2:.02 -lbl 1.0,0.5:0 cc '~\{D}&\{k}_\{~\{\{\136}}}/&\{k}_\{0}' > myplot